Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 Briefly my story

-My name is Thanasis and i am from Cyprus.
-That small island in the Mediterranean sea with the warm weather, the beautiful beaches and the great history.
-You might be thinking what am i doing doing here.
+My name is Thanasis and I am from Cyprus.
+That small island in the Mediterranean sea with the warm weather, the beautiful beaches, and the great history.
+You might be thinking what am I doing here.

-Yes, there was a lot of Polish people in Cyprus and there are still many left.
+Yes, there were a lot of Polish people in Cyprus and there are still many lefts.

 This is how they started their first night out sitting on my bar.

-Saint Nicholas Church in Protaras where we baptised Gabriel
+Saint Nicholas Church in Protaras where we baptized Gabriel

-We had a few drinks and he went out to the club after i finished work.
+We had a few drinks and he went out to the club after I finished work.
 We are together since that night.
 We got married in Cyprus in 2011.
 My wife moved to Poland in July of 2014 with our wonderful kid.
-He was 2 years old that time.
+He was 2 years old at that time.

-I said: "I need to find job in Warsaw to be with my family", so i prepared my CV and started looking.
-I had just one phone interview and one Skype interview through a recruiter and i landed a job.
+I said: "I need to find a job in Warsaw to be with my family", so I prepared my CV and started looking.
+I had just one phone interview and one Skype interview through a recruiter and I landed a job.
 Without even travel for face to face interview.

-In one month i packed everything, sold our car and bike, rented our house in Nicosia and here i am.
+In one month I packed everything, sold our car and bike, rented our house in Nicosia and here I am.
 I never regret that decision.
-Only barrier is the language, not everyone speak English here.
-But i am here so long and i am ok without it.
+The only barrier is the language, not everyone speaks English here.
+But I am here so long and I am ok without it.

-Sometimes is just a decision that will change our life to the better.
-I learned so many things since i moved, i work in a great international company, i changed already one job and i had 2 more job offers without even looking for a job.
+Sometimes is just a decision that will change our life for the better.
+I learned so many things since I moved, I work in a great international company, I changed already one job and I had 2 more job offers without even looking for a job.

-Why i am so excided about Warsaw - General
+Why I am so excited about Warsaw - General

 Mindset - The Negative Face of Warsaw

-First of all i think is the mindset.
+First of all, I think is the mindset.
 I could easily complain that the weather is cold and there is high pollution.
 Many people do not speak English or want to try to speak English.
-Many people at the shops are not smiling at all and there is much traffic.
+Many people in the shops are not smiling at all and there is much traffic.

-Easily i could sit and cry that i have none of my old friends, family, warm sea to swim, plenty sunny days and Cyprus food.
-Also i hear about racism and at some cases i feel that people do not like me, at least until they meet me.
+Easily I could sit and cry that I have none of my old friends, family, warm sea to swim, plenty of sunny days and Cyprus food.
+Also, I hear about racism and in some cases, I feel that people do not like me, at least until they meet me.

-There might be many that do not like after they meet me as well.
-But i cannot be liked by everyone.
-I am who i am and i can live my life alone, my friends already know that :)
+There might be many that do not like it after they meet me as well.
+But I cannot be liked by everyone.
+I am who I am and I can live my life alone, my friends already know that :)

 Warsaw old town behind the Wisła river

 Who cares about all those above?
 Not me at least.
-Instead of all the negative, what i see, is that Warsaw is a city that have everything i ever wanted.
+Instead of all the negative, what I see, is that Warsaw is a city that has everything I ever wanted.